TrisPatt/hangman/README.md

 ## Data Model

 - The gallows images are ASCII art stored in a list in a seperate file; gallows.py.
-The words used are also stored in a seperate file; words.py.
+The words used are also stored in a list in a seperate file; words.py.
 Both are imported at the top of the main file; run.py.
-- Various variables are used to store game state and user input, such as incorrect_guesses, max_incorrect_guesses, previous_guesses, hidden_word, hidden_letters, and guess.
+- Various variables are used to store game state and user input, such as "incorrect_guesses", "max_incorrect_guesses", "previous_guesses", "hidden_word", "hidden_letters", and "guess".
-- The code defines several functions; rules(), print_gallows(), clear_screen(), return_main_menu(),
+- The code defines several functions; "rules()", "print_gallows()", "clear_screen()", "return_main_menu()",
-multiple_letter(), start_game(), and start_menu() to organize and encapsulate different aspects of the game's functionality.
+m"ultiple_letter()", "start_game()", and "start_menu()" to organize and encapsulate different aspects of the game's functionality.
 - The game interacts with the user through input prompts and displays information using print() statements.
-- The import random and import os statements are used to import modules for generating random numbers (for selecting a word from the words_list) and for clearing the terminal screen clear_screen().
+- The "import random" and "import os" statements are used to import modules for generating random numbers (for selecting a word from the words_list) and for clearing the terminal screen "clear_screen()".

 ## Technologies used